hadyelsahar/must-read-sentimentAnalysis/README.md

 # must-read-sentimentAnalysis
-List of Resources for Sentiment Analysis Starter Researcher
+List of Resources for Sentiment Analysis in General and including resources for Arabic Language as well.
+The list is under continous update.

 ## Papers:
 ### Sentiment Classification :